In this section:

-The general rule in marketing is that people usually have to see something five times before they buy it.
+The only rule of thumb we recommend is this: people usually have to see something five times before they buy it.

 For a single view to sale conversion, you can expect about 2%.

-Otherwise, when it comes to generic advice as to what marketing works, every expert will give a different answer.
-No one really knows, and the truth is that it’s different for different
+Other than that, when it comes to generic advice as to what marketing works, every expert will give a different answer.
+No one really knows.

 But don’t start thinking that book marketing is pointless.
 Marketing is an art as much as a science.
 People can’t buy your book if they don’t know about it, or you.
-And if there’s one pattern we

 Find what you feel most comfortable doing – that is likely to generate the best results.